 MRSC.
 (Member of the Royal Society of Chemistry)

 Member of the Royal Pharmaceutical Society of Great Britain

 Registered Toxicologist with The Society of Biology, British Toxicology Society and EuroTox

 Trudy Knight embarked on a career in pharmaceutical sciences, with the aim of gaining substantial experience in all aspects of Professional Pharmacy.
-She worked over a 12 year period in several NHS Hospitals, in various specialities, including Clinical Ward Pharmacy, Pharmaceutical Manufacture of sterile and non-sterile products, Quality Control (Analytical Chemistry and Microbiology), Drug Information and Teaching pre-registration Pharmacists.
+She worked in several NHS Hospitals, in various specialities, including Clinical Ward Pharmacy, Pharmaceutical Manufacture of sterile and non-sterile products, Quality Control (Analytical Chemistry and Microbiology), Drug Information and Teaching pre-registration Pharmacists.

 Throughout this time, she developed, not only her original interest in pharmacology and therapeutics, but also in the adverse effects of drugs, safe prescribing, and skills in production of personalised formulations to avoid toxicity, in particular for dermatological conditions and paediatric patients.
 She is particularly interested in manifestation and mechanisms of idiosyncratic drug reactions.
 Her PhD study was on the molecular basis of immune-mediated hepatotoxicity induced by halothane, in the Department of Pharmacology and Toxicology, at St. Mary’s Hospital Medical School, London.